billtong/emptyv-server/README.md

 Enter the URL `http://localhost:8080` in the browser.
 Now you you can view `The Empty Video Server Author: emptyvideo team>` text on the screen.

+## Start with Tomcat7&Eclipse Jee

+Download [tomcat7](https://tomcat.apache.org/download-70.cgi) and [Eclipse Jee](https://www.eclipse.org/downloads/packages/release/kepler/sr2/eclipse-ide-java-ee-developers) on the local computer.
+Setting the tomcat Server on the Eclipse Jee.
+You can then run this project on local server by clicking 'run as' button and choose the tomcat server.
+The changes to the files will be reloaded automatically by Eclipse Jee.